MultiverseLearningProducts/swe/src/mod1/wk1/day4.md

 ## Overview of the day

+Today we're going to be looking at encryption.

-## Lesson - Symmetric Key Encryption
+## Lesson 1 - Symmetric Key Encryption

 ## Learning Objectives

-* encrypt a text message using a key
+-   encrypt a text message using a key
-* decrypt a text message using a key
+-   decrypt a text message using a key

 ## Before we start